Level II Adjunct Faculty Engagement Program

 - Submit final ePortfolio electronically to the Provost’s Office by Monday, July 13, 2020.

-- Present ePortfolio to the Level II Review Committee on Thursday, July 23 or Thursday, July 30, 2020.
+- Submit ePortfolio presentation recording to the Review Committee by July 20, 2020.

 - Receive a minimum of 60 out of 80 points needed to achieve the Level II designation as outlined in detail in the ePortfolio Review Rubric.